Elijah Molden: Early life

-College
+College career

-Although Molden’s father was a standout at the University of Oregon, Elijah wanted to create his own legacy.
+Although Molden's father was a standout at the University of Oregon, Elijah wanted to create his own legacy.
 He was heavily recruited by several universities, including Oregon, Notre Dame, USC, Stanford and Utah; but he eventually chose to play at the University of Washington under head coach Chris Petersen.
 He played in all 13 games during his true freshman season.
 In his sophomore season, Molden played in all 14 games and had two starts, including the Pac-12 title game.
-He won the school’s award for Most Outstanding Special Teams Player.
+He won the school's award for Most Outstanding Special Teams Player.

 Molden started all 13 games again in his junior season.
 He was named the MVP of the Las Vegas Bowl, after totaling nine tackles, a half tackle for loss, a forced fumble and an interception in the win over Boise State.
 He was recognized for his outstanding season, including, the CoSIDA Academic All-District 8 team, Pro Football Focus All-America second-team, first-team All-Pac-12, Pro Football Focus and Associated Press All-Pac-12 first-team, Phil Steele's All-Pac-12 first-team and All-America honorable mention, and the Pac-12 Academic Honor Roll.

 His senior season was cut short by the COVID-19 pandemic.
 Molden started every game of the four-game season.
 Again, he was recognized at the conclusion of the season for his performance both on and off the field.
 He was named a second-team All-American by Pro Football Focus, which also named him Pac-12 Player of the Year.
 He earned first-team All-Pac-12 for the second season in a row and he was one of 12 finalists for the William V. Campbell Trophy.
 He was a semifinalist for the Lott IMPACT Trophy.
 Finally, he won the 113th annual Guy Flaherty Most Inspirational Award, and also the UW's Defensive MVP, at the team's postseason awards banquet.

-On December 21, 2020, Molden announced that he would forgo his remaining eligibility and enter his name in the 2021 NFL Draft.
+On December 21, 2020, Molden announced that he would forgo his remaining eligibility and enter his name in the 2021 NFL draft.